ForeverAT/testing/VAEGAN_testingdata.md

 ```

 # Test 3
-attempt: reduce latent dim to 100, increase image dimension to 128*128
+attempt: increase learning rate of the discriminator and added weight decay for the discriminator.
+Increased image dimension into 128x128.
+Model structure slightly change due to the image dimension change.

 ```
 loss_encoder=criterion_VAE(real_imgs,imgs)+2*kld